 In all of these low carbohydrate plans, the goal is to lower your blood insulin levels and blood glucose levels by getting most of your caloric intake from either protein or fat.

-There are many books which discuss the benefits of eating low carb foods.
+There are many books that discuss the benefits of eating low carb foods.
 The most famous is the Atkins diet, developed by the late Robert Atkins, M.D.

 Other books include The Protein Power Lifeplan by Michael and Mary Dan Eades, The Rosedale Diet by Ron Rosedale, M.D. and The Schwarzbein Principle: The Truth About Losing Weight, Being Healthy, and Feeling Younger by Diana Schwarbein, M.D.